beocaca/astrotribe/apps/website/content/blog/research/organizations-tackling-light-pollution.md

 The selection of organizations involved a systematic review of available literature and web resources, focusing on entities explicitly mentioned in connection with dark sky conservation.
-Searches included keywords like "dark sky conservation organizations," "light pollution reduction companies," and "government dark sky initiatives," with an emphasis on major players across
+Searches included keywords like "dark sky conservation organizations," "light pollution reduction organizations," and "government dark sky initiatives," with an emphasis on major players across
-categories: NGOs, government bodies, companies, and projects.
+categories: NGOs, government bodies, organizations, and projects.
 The nine organizations chosen illustrate diverse approaches, from certification programs to manufacturing solutions, and represent contributions from the USA, Canada, and global efforts.